AdaemmerP/lpirfs/README.md

   results_lin  <- lp_lin(data_set_df, specs)
 ```

-Make all plots with package function
+Build all plots with package function

 ``` r
 # Make plots
   linear_plots <- plot_lin_irfs(results_lin)
 ```

-Display single plots:

--   The first plot shows the response of the first variable (GDP\_gap) to the shock of the first variable in 'data\_set\_df'.
--   The second plot shows the response of the second variable (Inflation) to the shock of the first variable (GDP\_gap) in 'data\_set\_df'.
+Display single plots: - The first plot shows the response of the first variable (GDP\_gap) to a shock to the first variable in. - The second plot shows the response of the second variable (Inflation) to the shock to the first variable (GDP\_gap).

 ``` r
   linear_plots[[1]]